Community Art & Cultural Exchange

 • East Otter Tail County History Museum: Genealogy tools & resources

-• Kateryna Bortsova NYMRCC visiting artist from Ukraine: “Self-propulsion” interactive mapping activity
+• Kateryna Bortsova NYMRCC visiting artist from Ukraine: “Self-propulsion” interactive mapping activity – more info below.

 • Sharon Marquardt Local artist offering Himmeli (Finnish straw art) demonstration